-In either the REC mode or PLAY mode, you can delete files simply by pressing [m] (Delete).
+· In either the REC mode or PLAY mode, you can delete files simply by pressing [m] (Delete).

-- Remember that a file (image) delete operation cannot be undone. - Deleting an audio snapshot (page 77) deletes both the snapshot and the audio file. - You cannot delete files while movie or audio recording is in progress. - The delete menu will not appear if you press [1] [Delete) while "On" is selected for the camera's "1] Disabled" setting (page 105).
-You can delete files only while "Off" is selected for "1] Disabled".
+- Remember that a file (image) delete operation cannot be - Deleting an audio snapshot (page 78) deletes both the snapshot and the audio file.

+The delete menu will not appear if you press [m] (Delete) while "On" is selected for the camera's " Disabled" setting (page 105).
+You can delete files only while "Off" is selected for " Disabled".